edmooney/edmooney/README.md

 ### Hello, I'm Ed Mooney

-Solutions Architect currently at @VertexInc doing DevOps and Automation work.
+Solutions Architect currently at (@vertexinc)[https://github.com/vertexinc] doing DevOps and Automation work.
 Love seeing Dev+Ops as One and tools that make that easier.

 * Terraform
 * Jenkins